Music of Pakistan: Modern music

 The song "Ko Ko Korina" sung by Ahmed Rushdi in 1966 is considered to be the first pop song of Pakistan.
 The 1980s saw the brother-sister duo Nazia and Zoheb Hassan.
 Their debut album Disco Deewane, released in 1981, broke sales records in Pakistan and became the best-selling Asian pop album at the time.
 It also the topped charts in India, Russia, West Indies and Latin America.
 Another popular act of the 1980s was the pop and rock band Vital Signs, with Junaid Jamshed as the vocalist and Rohail Hyatt as the keyboardist.
 From the 1980s to the 1990s, they produced many of their highly successful and critically praised albums.
 Their song "Dil Dil Pakistan" was voted as the third most popular song of all time by a BBC World poll in 2003.

 However, the 1980s were also the time of rapid political change in Pakistan, driven by the Islamization policies of President Muhammad Zia Ul Haq, who came to power through a coup d'état in 1977.
 Zia's regime sought to implement a conservative Islamic agenda, which came with strict bans and restrictions on musical expression across the country.
 Even the song "Dil Dil Pakistan" by Vital Signs, despite, a patriotic anthem, got censored for showing young men in Western clothing.
 Zia Ul Haq had strongly denounced "western ideas" such as jeans and rock music.
 The regime also banned music for reasons such as "endorsing alcohol consumption" if lyrics mentioned alcohol, or "obscenity" if a male and female were shown standing close or dancing.
 This period also saw the closure of all bars, nightclubs, and theater halls in the country, depriving aspiring musicians and bands of venues to perform and earn a living.

 Pop music

 Despite the crackdown on music during the Islamization regime, Pakistani music continued to evolve, often thriving in underground performances, through artists who continued to defy the regime.
 In the 1980s and 1990s, pop acts like Nazia and Zoheb Hassan, Vital Signs and Strings gained widespread popularity, defining a new era of Pakistani pop music.
 The 1990s also saw the rise of rock and fusion bands such as Junoon, Aaroh, and Noori, which became household names and enjoyed immense popularity.
-By the early 2000s, a fresh wave of pop acts has emerged, including Ali Zafar, Momina Mustehsan, Zoe Viccaji, Hadiqa Kiani, Awaz (Haroon, Faakhir Mehmood), and Jal.
+By the early 2000s, a fresh wave of pop acts has emerged, including Ali Zafar, Momina Mustehsan, Zoe Viccaji, Hadiqa Kiani, Awaz (Haroon, Faakhir Mehmood), Jal and Atif Aslam.